kanagalasrilakshmi/Assignment4PDP/res/README.txt

 # WHAT !WORKS
 # 1. Testing for stock value before 9:30 am could not be done since local time changes at every run.

+# NOTE: For future dates only the strategies are stored in the strategy lookup.
+Future strategy records are not persisted in the pf.